annotation/text-fabric/docs/advanced/display.md

 * values as set up by previous calls to `displaySetup()`,
 * corpus dependent default values configured by the advanced API.

-See `tf.applib.displaysettings` for a list of display parameters.
+See `tf.advanced.options` for a list of display parameters.

-## Display algorithm
+## Rendering

-Both `pretty` and `plain` depend on an algorithm to *unravel* nodes to other nodes.
+Both `pretty` and `plain` are implemented as a call to the `tf.advanced.render.render` function.

-For example, when we display a sentence, we also display its clauses and phrases and words, which all correspond to nodes.

-See `tf.applib.unravel`.